Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Performance evaluation

 A potential overhead in using the Dijkstra projection is an increase in the error rate.
 Let the number of voxels in the 3D representation be denoted as the \textit{active volume}.
 Because 3D routing might entail longer routing paths than 2D routing, the active volume can be larger.
-We denote the probability of maintaining a single logical cell fault-tolerantly as $p_{\rm voxel}$ and the active volume as $A$.
-Then, the overall failure probability can be approximated as $p_{\rm voxel} A$.
-Hence, a larger active volume increases the probability of program failure.
+We denote the probability of maintaining a single logical qubit fault-tolerantly for a single code beat as $p_{\rm voxel}$ and the active volume as $A$.
+Then, under the assumption that $p_{\rm voxel}$ is sufficiently small and that errors are largely independent, the overall failure probability can be approximated as $p_{\rm voxel} A$.
+Hence, the active volume serves as a semi-quantitative proxy of the overall failure probability, provided that the errors are approximately independent and that $p_{\rm voxel}$ is low enough to keep the overall failure risk within a practical range.
 We evaluated the increase in active volume using 3D-routing-based methods for the SELECT circuits, as shown in Tab.\,\ref{tab:SELECT_volume}.
-The results show that, for the SELECT 0 instance, the look-ahead Dijkstra projection with kink condition increases the active volume by about 30\% compared to BFS without kink conditions.
+As a conservative analysis, our proposed method satisfying the kink condition is compared with the baseline method disregarding the kink condition.
+The results show that, for the SELECT 0 instance, the look-ahead Dijkstra projection with kink condition increases the active volume by about 30\% compared to the BFS without kink conditions.
 Conversely, the volume decreases for the SELECT 5 instance.
 We expect this is because improved instruction throughput due to 3D routing reduces the idle time of logical qubits.
 As discussed below, the total program failure rate can be kept constant by increasing the qubit count, and a 30\% increase in active volume can be compensated with a modest cost.